Network topology¶

 Gateway management¶

-Since each tenant has separate L2 broadcast domains, they also need separate gateways.
+Since each tenant could have separate L2 broadcast domains, they also need separate gateways.
 MetalSoft supports multiple approaches:

 Externally managed gateway residing on external router/firewall devices